davidmfoley/coursera-algorithms-dev-environment/README.md

-Example environment for working through the Coursera algorithms classes using maven and junit.
+This is an example environment for working through the Coursera algorithms classes using maven and junit.
 Also includes some helper scripts (in bash) for running your code and recording timings.

 ## Directory structure